Xiaoli1127/GitRepository/SimuroSot/SimuroSot_Robo_Game_RULE.md

 3. It is referred to as handling, as judged by the referee, when a robot other than the goalkeeper catches the ball.
 It is also considered as handling, if a robot firmly attaches itself to the ball such a way that no other robot is allowed to manipulate the ball.

 4. The goalkeeper robot should kick out the ball from its goal area within 10 seconds.
-The failure to do so will be penalized by giving a ​ free-ball​ .
+The failure to do so will be penalized by giving a free-ball.

 5. Giving a free-ball to the defensive team will penalize the blocking of a goalkeeper in its goal